kloudynetklassrooms/MCW-Building-a-resilient-IaaS-architecture/Whiteboard design session/WDS trainer guide - Building a resilient IaaS architecture.md

     A change of the Health Probe on the Load Balancer to use an HTTP health probe rather than a TCP probe is wise.
 The HTTP probe will monitor for HTTP code 200, indicating a healthy web site.
 If anything, other than a 200 is detected (such as the HTTP 500 the customers experienced), then that server will be removed from the rotation until the site is deemed healthy again.

     Replication to a secondary region West US 2 for web tier should be enabled to protect against the region wide outage and make the web tier resilient.
 In addition to this, Azure Traffic Manager can help further reduce RTO for external customers in case of a disaster.
-    -  For web servers in West Central US, Availability Sets will be configured.
+    -  For web servers in Southeast Asia, Availability Sets will be configured.
-    -  For web servers in West US 2, Availability Zones will be configured.
+    -  For web servers in East Asia, Availability Zones will be configured.
 These web servers will be created post failover.

     For details on Azure Site Recovery replication process, see the following: https://docs.microsoft.com/en-us/azure/site-recovery/azure-to-azure-architecture